Schecter makes many guitars for different types of players. The Hellraiser C-1 is a very versatile guitar at an awesome price.

-Let’s take a look at some of the key specs of the Schecter Hellraiser C-1 guitar.
+Let’s take a look at some of the key features of the Schecter Hellraiser C-1 guitar.

 Who Is This Guitar For?